Getty Images

 What is social media?

-When we think of the term media, it usually reminds us of traditional outlets, such as newspapers, magazines and television.
+The term media usually connotes traditional outlets, such as newspapers, magazines and television.
 Yet, when you add social in front, the term takes on an entirely different vibe.
-Social media adds a technology component -- as well as flexibility -- when it comes to how a person consumes, shares and collaborates with what is being presented.
+Social media adds a technology component, as well as flexibility, when it comes to how a person consumes, shares and collaborates with what is being presented.
 Thus, social media can best be described as an internet-based way to publish or broadcast digital content that readers can fully interact with.

-Anyone can publish social media.
+Anyone can publish social media content.
 Traditional news media outlets, like CNN and Fox News, publish their own content for digital consumption.
 Businesses and organizations do so as well.
-Even your child's local soccer club can create social media for members to read, watch and interact with.
+Even your child's local soccer club can create social media content for members to read, watch and interact with.

 What is social networking?

 Consider social networking in the context of who a user is receiving content from.
 First, social networking requires a platform.
-Common examples of social networking sites or platforms include Facebook, Instagram, Twitter and LinkedIn.
 Users join a social network platform and begin connecting -- or networking -- with other users.
 This is done so users can choose who they want to receive communications from.
 In some cases, communication is one-way, while, in others, it's bidirectional or multidirectional.

 In other words, social networking is like selecting radio presets on a car stereo.
 It helps streamline access to what you do and don't want to consume.
 And, again, content can be delivered through personal or business contacts, in the form of news media, or any other community or organization the user is interested in.